 And, finally, to show you how to use these powerful and purposeful strategies to improve your own eating.
 Or to help others do the same.

-These steps are proven to work—we’ve now tested them with nearly 100,000—and some of them may surprise you.
+These steps are proven to work—we’ve now tested them with over 150,000—and some of them may surprise you.

 Remove nutritional deficiencies